A Christmas Carol: A Ghost Story of Christmas

 Are there production values, such as a set, lights and sound?

 Absolutely.
-There is a wonderful set that captures the warmth of a lived-in Victorian parlor, accentuated by video projections, a varied lighting scheme, fog, sound effects, and a scary, funny and inspired soundscape that is both realistic and otherworldly.
+There is a wonderful set that captures the warmth of a lived-in Victorian parlor, accentuated by a varied lighting scheme, fog, sound effects, and a scary, funny and inspired soundscape that is both realistic and otherworldly.
 At times, even various set pieces morph into props for different scenes.
 It is both cinematic and theatrical, abstract and realistic.

 Is there anything else the audience should know?